boomninjavanish/randomMaxAbstractions/README.md

 # randomMaxAbstractions
-These Max abstractions are little snippets of code that are reused frequently in code.
+These Max abstractions are little snippets of code that are reused frequently in my projects.